attila-ac/zeta/README.md

 - Major update with finite periodic divisor structure on 3rd February 2025.
 - Minor but important update related to Existence of Well-Defined Fundamental Domain Size 3 new subsections on 4th of February
 - 2 relevant updates on 6th of February: i., Minimality, Uniqueness and Exclusion of Off-Critical Zeros section worked out rigorously especially the reductio ad absurdum structure, ii., Fundamental Domain Divisor Structure better established, got rid of fractional contribution, found simpler solution, closer to standard divisor theory
+- major update on 12th of February with 3 new sections added in discussion, The Deep Structure of RH as Zeropole Balance, Imaginary Shadow Function and Imaginary Primes, RH as a Continuity Principle in Number Theory

 Contents:
 - Archives folder: The original, full manuscript is included as `manuscript_RH_via_Zeropole_Balance_Attila_Csordas_preprint_12252024.pdf`.